Swinney warns against ‘unhelpful speculation’ after Stirling stabbing

 First Minister John Swinney has warned against “unhelpful speculation” relating to the stabbing of a woman in Stirling.

-The woman, 21, was treated in hospital for a “non-life threatening” injury on Saturday and a 29-year-old man was arrested in relation to the attack, which took place at about 8.20pm on the town’s King Street.
+The woman, 21, was treated in hospital for a “non life-threatening” injury on Saturday and a 29-year-old man was charged in relation to the attack, which took place at about 8.20pm in the town’s King Street.

 Social media reports on Saturday suggested three people had been stabbed and the attacker had appeared to be Muslim.